 Darren Christopher Olsen, 33, met Phua Jia Min, 31, 10 years ago and was immediately attracted to her, but he didn’t reveal his feelings for her until much later.
 Together, they journeyed through university, started a bake club that would eventually lead to an excellent business idea, experienced break-ups, and became the best of friends.
-Now, let the founders of inthebrickyard and That Vegan Cake tell you how they became a couple.
+Now, let the founders of inthebrickyard, now called Olsen Bakehouse, tell you how they became a couple.

 TELL US HOW YOU WENT FROM SCHOOLMATES TO SOULMATES!

 Jia Min: We met in NUS Chemistry (grad 2011).
 Even though he was two years older than me, he was one year my junior in school.
 We didn’t become friends until a mutual friend invited us both over to her place to bake and cook for fun.
 We started to spend more time together after that, and from there, we realised we have similar dreams and visions, and even tastebuds!
 Eventually, our mutual friend went to Germany for good so we continued to meet up without her.
 We agreed on many views, such as what a company should look like, how things should be run and managed, what certain things should taste like, what quality means to us, and so on.

 We decided to start a business together.
 At that time, I was seeing someone else!
 Darren became my best friend over the five years of running our bakery together.
 We made many difficult decisions, spent many days toiling and nights worrying about the bakery together.
 After I made the difficult decision to end my five-year relationship, Darren told me how he had felt about me and we decided to give the relationship a go, and here we are today!